-I have another post on “7 Tips on How to Wear Comfortable Heels All Day”, which talks about this in details.
+I have another post on “7 Tips on How to Wear Comfortable Heels All Day”, which talks about this in detail.

 Now that you understand the 4 basic measurements of boots, it’s easier to understand what makes it hard for petite women to find boots (especially tall boots).

-At least that is the my case.
-Because I have short legs, most of the knee high boots, which are supposed to hit right under the knees, would be hitting the middle of my knees.
-That is an awkward height, because it makes it uncomfortable to walk in the boots.
+At least that is my case.
+Because I have short legs, most of the knee-high boots, which are supposed to hit right under the knees, would be hitting the middle of my knees.
+That is an awkward height because it makes it uncomfortable to walk in the boots.

 Do you have the same problem?

-These are the knee high boots for this season with shaft height of 12.5″ to 15″, the ideal range for petite women with short legs.
+These are the knee-high boots for this season with a shaft height of 12.5″ to 15″, the ideal range for petite women with short legs.

-As a typical petite apple shape (want to know what petite body type you are?
-Take our quiz), I have slender legs.
-So, majority of the narrow calf boots are not narrow enough for me.
+As a typical petite apple shape, I have slender legs.
+So, the majority of the narrow calf boots are not narrow enough for me.
 Occasionally, I found some boots are too narrow for me.

 But the frustration can also go both ways.

-Now, last but not the least.
+Now, last but not least.
 Probably every short woman struggle with this.

 Are you a size 4 and under?
 I totally understand what you are going through…